plone/training/docs/solr/setup.md

 Check: {guilabel}`Active`, click {guilabel}`Save`

-Activating Solr in the controlpanel activates a patch of Plones indexing and search methods to use Solr for indexing and querying.
+Activating Solr in the control panel activates a patch of Plones indexing and search methods to use Solr for indexing and querying.

 ```{note}